Spring 2026

-Please note that the language classes can be taken fully online on Zoom or partly on Zoom, partly in person.
+Please note that the language classes will be offered in-person, with the option to join via Zoom.
 Please contact the instructor for more information.

 I. Dutch Language Courses: